ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1: Discussion

 The mass transfer efficiency of the MHD synthetic protocluster is high, $\overline{\epsilon_{\rm jump2}} \simeq 60\%\pm25\%$, and tends to increase with density or decreasing scale (see Sect.~\ref{s:MassTransfer}).
 If confirmed, this trend would be consistent with the quasi-linear dependence of star formation efficiency with gas density at $0.1-1$~pc scales \citep{louvet2014} and the correlation of CFE with clump density \citep{bontemps2010, palau2013} or accretion rate with core mass \citep{wells2024, morii2026}.
 Regarding the mass partition, MP(Primary; Secondary)~$\simeq [\frac{2}{3} \,;\, \frac{1}{3}]$, the measurement in W43-MM1 is consistent with those proposed by \cite{pouteau2022} and \cite{yoo2025}, on the basis of flux ratios measured in high-mass core systems of massive protoclusters.
 In contrast, mass equipartition has been reported for a more isolated, massive prestellar core \citep{sanhueza2025}.
+The W43-MM1 mass partition is also consistent with the results obtained for the synthetic protoclusters analyzed here (see \cref{tab:fragm-casc_measured}).
 Unbalanced mass partitions are predicted in competitive accretion models, some of which are based on tidal-lobe accretion rates \citep[e.g.,][]{clarkWhitworth2021}.
 In fact, competitive accretion is a process that should develop in massive protoclusters, like W43-MM1 and W51-IRS2, where star formation occurs in local bursts.